8bit-nyk/hslam_ros2/ReadME.md

 ## Features

-- Utilizes the FSLAM algorithm for simultaneous localization and mapping.
+- Utilizes the HSLAM algorithm for simultaneous localization and mapping.
 - Integrates with ROS Foxy and utilizes various ROS functionalities.
 - Supports camera integration, including Realsense cameras.
 - Provides a wrapper for ROS integration and additional functionality.

 ## Contributing

-Contributions to the FSLAM project are welcome.
+Contributions to the HSLAM project are welcome.
 If you would like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.